kflores/kflores.github.io/coderdojo-indigo/README.md

 #CoderDojo Indigo

-This is the home for project files of CoderDojo Indigo.
+This is the home for the CoderDojo Indigo microsite and session project files.